 Erie Community College libraries are dedicated to selecting library materials that support the educational mission and curricula of the college.
 Library faculty seek to maintain a non-discriminatory policy in the selection of library materials in order to provide a choice of information and opinion sources to further the pursuit of learning.
-To this end, librarians at ECC fully endorse the Freedom to Read statement and the Library Bill of Rights, both created by the American Library Association.
+To this end, librarians at SUNY Erie fully endorse the Freedom to Read statement and the Library Bill of Rights, both created by the American Library Association.

 Because of their special expertise in their disciplines, faculty recommendations are essential to help maintain the currency of the collection.
 Staff and student suggestions for new materials are also encouraged and welcomed.
 Recommendations for additions to the collection can be made at any time to a library faculty member or on the library’s homepage via the Library Purchase Request form.
 The ultimate responsibility for selection rests with librarians.

 Selection of library materials is dependent upon the following: